Cash Seizure at the Tampa Airport by TIAPD

 Find out why our attorneys take all the steps necessary to obtain the surveillance video of the incident, file a claim for the immediate return of the property, and request an adversarial preliminary hearing.

-Attorney for Seizures of Money by Airport Police in Tampa, FL
+Attorney for Money Seized by Airport Police in Tampa, FL

 The attorneys at Sammis Law Firm fight seizures of cash at the airport.
 Many of these cases are referred to us by other attorneys who want to co-counsel with us to resolve the case.
-In other cases, our clients contact us directly, sometimes while they are still at the airport.
+In other cases, our clients contact us directly, sometimes while at the airport.

 We also secure a court order for any surveillance video of what occurred when the person was taken to the Tampa International Airport Police Department station for questioning.